 - An authorisation management dashboard hosted by the data holder

-- Withdrawing the consent/authorisation of data sharing
+- Withdrawing consent/authorisation

-The CX Workstream will provide guidance and advice on interrelated items within this scope, but this work will also help inform the broader CDR ecosystem.
+The CX Workstream will also provide guidance and advice on interrelated items within this scope, but this work will also help inform the broader CDR ecosystem.
 A successful consumer experience will be fostered by an evidence-based Consent Model and a trusted CDR ecosystem.
 Combining these frameworks can help consumers: